-What do you think about when you hear ''Let’s go to Germany!''
-Berlin at the first place, Oktoberfest, Christmas markets, Heidelberg, Burg Eltz – all these places are great and are worth to be visited at least once in a lifetime, but as I live in the Netherlands and Germany is just around the corner, I would like to share with you some good ideas for weekend escapes.
+What do you think about when you hear ”Let’s go to Germany!”
+Berlin at the first place, Oktoberfest, Christmas markets, Heidelberg, Burg Eltz – all these places are great and are worth to be visited at least once in a lifetime, but as I live in the Netherlands and Germany is just around the corner, I would like to share with you some weekend destinations – 4 cities to visit in Germany.

-It's winter time and it's the best time of the year to catch up with some nice movies.
-I've been thinking about writing a post about my favourite movies, but when I started drafting the movies' titles, I realized that all the movies are with my favourite actresses!
-So that how I decided to make a post about my favourite actresses and the movies that star them that I would recommend watching.
+It’s wintertime and it’s the best time of the year to catch up with some nice movies.
+I’ve been thinking about writing a post about my movies nights with five great actresses!
+Do you like Marion Cotillard, Audrey Tautou, Diane Keaton and Kate Winslet?

-2018 was an amazing year and it’s coming to an end.
-It’s time to look at the whole year and to think about the top moments and things we've experienced, achieved and acquired.
-Here is my top 15 things/ experiences/ moments/ pictures of 2018!
-Enjoy!
-Movie: Bohemian Rhapsody That's the MOVIE of the year, definitely. [...]
+Year 2018 was amazing and it’s coming to an end.
+It’s time to look at the whole year and to think about my top 15 experiences of 2018!

 I love reading and I always have a book in my bag just in case.
 However, three books stand out of my list not because they are classics or bestsellers, they certainly are, but because there is so much wisdom, hidden answers and concentrated knowledge on some interesting (at least for me) topics like depression and happiness, leadership and business, peace of mind and good will.

 The Christmas season is in his pick and end of the year is around the corner.
 It’s time to relax, enjoy family time and think about our loved ones!
-Here is my selection of tips on how to make your Christmas holiday absolutely unforgettable!
-Christmas time Send as many postcards as you can to your [...]
+Here is my selection of tips on how to make the best of Christmas and enjoy the holiday season.

-I am extremely excited when I am writing such articles as they make me think about all the nice things, new experiences, great moments and the journey I’ve walked through 2018.
-I’ve done so many nice things from January to June and accomplished dreams and goals I’ve been chasing for a while.
+I am very excited when I make a detailed review of a past period as it makes me think about all the new experiences and the journey I’ve walked through.
+Thus, I’ve done so many nice things from January to June 2018 and accomplished goals I’ve been chasing for a while.
 Now it’s time to turn back and review in details all the beautiful moments I had from July to December 2018.

-The arrival of Sinterklaas!
 Winter season in Western Europe is celebrated with Christmas markets, ice skating, Gluhwein and Oliebollen.
 The best of the Christmas season in the Netherlands, however, is not the eve of 24th of December as this day is specially reserved for a traditional family dinner but the arrival of Sinterklaas before the 5th of December!
 Let’s celebrate Christmas a la Dutch!

 Dutch cheese is an absolute must-try when you visit the country of the tulips, especially on the city food markets.
 There is a massive variety of young and old cheese; cheese with spices, lavender, weed and so on and so on.
 And wherever you go, you will be able to try for free the cheese of your choice before proceeding on the purchase.
 Cheese is also one of the best souvenirs you can bring back home from your trip!
 Give it a try!